Youngben1/Youngben1/README.md

 * ✉️  You can contact me at [benjaminrenny@gmail.com](mailto:benjaminrenny@gmail.com)
-* 🧠  I'm learning Typescript and Python and Node JS
+* 🧠  I'm learning Python at the moment alongside 2 frameworks: Flask and Django, learning React Native and Node JS shortly.

 ### Skills